Welcome to Roy's Harlow

 The traffic planner from Essex County Council had already jammed up one East / West road (Second Avenue) with the Church Langley Express Buss lane, a brilliantly designed extra bus stop in front of the traffic lights that stops all traffic whilst a mother, children and buggy alight from the bus.

-A pedestrian crossing with traffic lights, plus "free"parking at the Leisure zone for members, increasing the pedestrian flow and stopping traffic. ***
+A pedestrian crossing with traffic lights, plus "free"parking at the Leisure zone for members, and the cheapest "all day" car park in the town centre, increasing the pedestrian flow and stopping traffic. ***

 The remaining road, First Avenue, was already struggling to deal with traffic and this is where any additional traffic from the proposed roundabout would be dumped.